TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 29/Genesis 29.6.md

 ---

-And he said unto them, Is it well with him?
-And they said, It is well: and, behold, Rachel his daughter cometh with the sheep.
+He said to them, "Is it well with him?"
+They said, "It is well.
+See, Rachel, his daughter, is coming with the sheep."